5 Common Hardwood Flooring Problems To Avoid

 Dents and Dinks – What a customer hopes they are buying is the same floor that they saw in the catalog or showroom.
 Sometimes after a few months the reality can be somewhat different if they haven’t chosen their wood wisely.

-As you will see in our Solid Hardwood Flooring Price Guide cheaper cabin grade wood may have lots of character but it is also much softer than other more expensive grades of wood.
+As you will see in our hardwood flooring price report cheaper cabin grade wood may have lots of character but it is also much softer than other more expensive grades of wood.
 The same goes for cheaper types of wood like Pine.

 If dents and dinks showing up on your wood flooring are going to disappoint then you should consider either raising your budget or taking a look at engineered hardwood floors and high quality laminate floors.